-You might think you have basketball fandom covered keeping up with the Lakers or the Clippers—but what if you like following a team that actually, you know, wins its games?
+You might think you have basketball fandom covered keeping up with the Lakers or the Clippers—but what if you like following a team that maintains a legacy of winning?
 If that sounds appealing, allow us to suggest the multiple-times-over WNBA championship-winning L.A.
 Sparks.

 It’s the best value in sports